Home Paraquat Lawsuits

 Holliday et al. v.
 Syngenta et al.

-Iowa farmer Doug Holliday filed a class-action lawsuit against Syngenta and Chevron USA on behalf of himself and others for putting people at increased risk of developing Parkinson’s disease and failing to warn them.
+Iowa farmer Doug Holliday filed a class-action lawsuit against Syngenta and Chevron USA on behalf of himself and others, alleging the defendants put people at increased risk of developing Parkinson’s disease and failed to warn them of this risk.
 Holliday had sprayed paraquat on thousands of acres of crop ground since the 1990s, and last used paraquat a few years ago.
 He alleges that had he known of the increased risk of developing Parkinson’s disease, he would have used an alternative product.

 Adams v.
 Syngenta et al.

 Missouri resident Robin Adams and her husband routinely used paraquat products.
-She developed Parkinson’s disease after more than 15 years of paraquat exposure by pesticide drift, direct exposure and drinking water contamination.
+Her lawsuit claims she developed Parkinson’s disease after more than 15 years of paraquat exposure by pesticide drift, direct exposure and drinking water contamination.
 Adams had no way of knowing about the serious risk of illness from exposure until approximately 2021.

 Ratcliffe v.
 Syngenta et al.